Motor performance and motor learning in mice

 Assessing motor performance and motor learning in mice

-ErasmusLadder is a system to study motor performance and motor learning and it is especially interesting for researchers that study the cerebellum, cerebellar disorders, and ataxia (e.g. Parkinson’s models).
-In addition is has been proven useful in mouse models of autism.
+ErasmusLadder is a custom solution to study motor performance and motor learning and it is especially interesting for researchers that study the cerebellum, cerebellar disorders, and ataxia (e.g. Parkinson’s models).
+In addition it has been proven useful in mouse models of autism.

 Find out about the different application areas of ErasmusLadder, such as cerebellar ataxia, Parkinson's, Alzheimer and even autism by taking a look at this list of selected publications.

 ErasmusLadder is an instrument that consists of two goal boxes with a horizontal ladder in between.
 The touch-sensitive rungs of the ladder make it possible to measure step durations and step types.
 Over several test sessions, the ErasmusLadder software records the motor performance and the motor learning ability of mice.
 In the second phase of testing, an unexpected object – a rung raised above stepping surface – poses a sudden challenge.
 How the animal learns to cope with this challenge is a measure of reflexive motor learning and a reflection of cerebellar functioning.

 The hardware is accompanied by dedicated ErasmusLadder software which controls the experiments by sending the protocol and start command to the apparatus.
 Sessions are performed automatically, and afterwards, the data is sent back to the software for storage and analysis.

 The software presents you with several parameters: step times, step sizes, missteps, back steps and jumps.
 All parameters can be differentiated laterally, which means that you are able to see data for the right and left side of the body separately.
 This is particularly useful for disease models that affect only one side of the body.